b_asic.process¶

 The name of the process.

-- split_on_length(length: int = 0) tuple[PlainMemoryVariable | None, PlainMemoryVariable | None] ¶
+- split_on_length(length: int = 0) tuple[PlainMemoryVariable | None, PlainMemoryVariable | None]¶

 Split this

-objects, based on lifetimes of read accesses.- Parameters:
+PlainMemoryVariableinto two newPlainMemoryVariableobjects, based on lifetimes of read accesses.- Parameters:

 - lengthint, default: 0